George A. Smathers Libraries: Benefactor

-Brief History
+Brief history

-In 1905 the University of Florida was founded in Gainesville and with it a library which, at the time, was situated within Thomas Hall.
-The first librarian who managed the library and its collections is recognized as C.A.
+The first librarian who managed the university library and its collections is recognized as C.A.
 Finley.
 In 1909 the Law Library, the Botanical Library, the Zoological Library, and the Physics Library were established.
-In 1910 the University of Florida’s Agricultural Library, which had previously shared its space with the Main Library in Thomas Hall, was moved to Agriculture Hall.
-The University of Florida’s Main Library was built in 1925 to house a growing collection of forty thousand books, numerous journals, and various documents.
+In 1910 the University of Florida's Agricultural Library, which had previously shared its space with the Main Library in Thomas Hall, was moved to Agriculture Hall.
+The University of Florida's Main Library was built in 1925 to house a growing collection of forty thousand books, numerous journals, and various documents.
 The fledgling library, which was constructed in the collegiate Gothic architectural style, consisted of a reference room, a reserve reading room, and offices.
 In 1938, for the first time, the UF Library allowed books to circulate outside the library.
 In 1941 the libraries automated their book circulation and fines using an IBM punch card and sorting machines.
 The annual meeting of the Florida Library Association was held in Gainesville in 1950.
 It was hosted by the Director of the UF Libraries, Stanley West.
 The assembly also included the inauguration of a new addition to the main library building and a donation by Marjorie Kinnan Rawlings of many of her papers and manuscripts for the creation of a Creative Writing Collection.
 In 1963 the libraries hit another milestone with the acquisition of their one-millionth volume.
-In 1967 The University of Florida’s Graduate Research Library opened (which in 1970 was to be renamed Library West), and the Main Library became the Undergraduate Library (which in 1970 was to be renamed Library East).
+In 1967 The University of Florida's Graduate Research Library opened (which in 1970 was to be renamed Library West), and the Main Library became the Undergraduate Library (which in 1970 was to be renamed Library East).
 This resulted in students and patrons alike being able, for the first time, to browse open stacks.
 The same year the Veterans Affairs Medical Center Library also opened.
 During the 1970s the UF Libraries underwent noteworthy developments in automation.
 This was mainly done by installing terminals with access to the bibliographic utility OCLC and other online databases, along with the acquisition of its first computer programmer, and the creations of a Systems department.
 The UF Libraries acquired the NOTIS software in 1980.
 They did so to run a PC-based, automated online card catalog and circulation system.
 In 1987 a new Science Library (later renamed the Marston Science Library) is opened at the University of Florida.
 The library was created from the merger of several science branches, including the Hume Agriculture Library.